myrmex-org/myrmex/manual/creating-plugins.md

 }
 ```

-### The Lager instance
+### The Myrmex instance

-Before describing events and extensions, we should have a quick overview about the initialization of the *Lager instance* and
+Before describing events and extensions, we should have a quick overview about the initialization of the *Myrmex instance* and
 the registration of plugins.

-#### Initialization by the Lager command line
+#### Initialization by the Myrmex command line

-When the Lager command line is called.
-It checks if it is called from a Lager project by searching for a `package.json` file
+When the Myrmex command line is called.
+It checks if it is called from a Myrmex project by searching for a `package.json` file
-containing a dependency to `@lager/lager` in the current path.
+containing a dependency to `@myrmex/core` in the current path.

-Once a `@lager/lager` module have been found, the Lager command line loads it and receives an object: the *Lager instance*.
+Once a `@myrmex/core` module have been found, the Myrmex command line loads it and receives an object: the *Myrmex instance*.

-The Lager command line then loads the project configuration (including the list of plugins) and applies it to the *Lager
+The Myrmex command line then loads the project configuration (including the list of plugins) and applies it to the *Myrmex
 instance*.
-Each plugin is loaded and registered in the *Lager instance*.
+Each plugin is loaded and registered in the *Myrmex instance*.

 #### Registration of plugins

-When the *Lager instance* registers a plugin, it basically performs three operations:
+When the *Myrmex instance* registers a plugin, it basically performs three operations:

 *   Checks if it there is a list of hooks and create the *event listeners*.
-*   Checks if it there are *extensions* and add them to the Lager instance.
+*   Checks if it there are *extensions* and add them to the Myrmex instance.
-*   Create a reference of itself in a `lager` property that is added to the plugin.
+*   Create a reference of itself in a `myrmex` property that is added to the plugin.

-So, once a plugin has been registered by the *Lager instance*, it has a new `lager` property that contains the *Lager
+So, once a plugin has been registered by the *Myrmex instance*, it has a new `myrmex` property that contains the *Myrmex
 instance*.
 It can be used to fire events or call *extensions* that have been provided by other plugins.

 ### Events mecanism

-The event mecanism of Lager is designed to allow code injection and works with asynchronous operations.
+The event mecanism of Myrmex is designed to allow code injection and works with asynchronous operations.

-From the *event emitter* point of view, when the *Lager instance* fires an event, it returns a promise of an array containing
+From the *event emitter* point of view, when the *Myrmex instance* fires an event, it returns a promise of an array containing
 the arguments of the event.
 These arguments have eventually been transformed by *event listeners*.

 From the *event listener* point of view, when the listener function is called, it has the possibility to alter the parameters